Sound-alike

-Commercial for Love's Baby Soft with a soundalike of Take On Me by A-ha.

 A sound-alike is a recording intended to imitate the sound of a popular record, the style of a popular recording artist, or a current musical trend; the term also refers to the artists who perform on such recordings.
 In the voice-over world, it may also refer to those who recreate the voice and vocal mannerisms of a given celebrity's vocal performance (see also impersonator).

 Sound-alikes are usually made as budget copies or "knockoffs" of popular recordings.
 The cost of writing and recording a new song that sounds similar to a popular song is usually negligible compared to the cost of music licensing for playing the original recording or the royalty fees to record a cover version.
 If the sound-alike recording is dissimilar enough to avoid infringing the original writer's copyright, the user of a sound-alike can evoke the spirit of a song, or sometimes make listeners believe that the work being played has been recorded by a particular artist, without the expense of engaging a highly paid artist.

 A cover version is sometimes referred to as a sound-alike, but in the stricter sense, a sound-alike must contain differences that are significant enough to suggest to a listener that those recording the song sought to perform a work different from the work to which it sounds similar.
 A recording intended as an interpretation of a work is not a sound-alike; it is a cover version, for which many countries require licensing for any performance or distribution.

 Sound-alike recordings have been used in movie soundtracks and radio and television commercials since their origin, while sound-alike artists have long recorded jingles and other musical material for commercial use.

 Sound-alike albums have also long been issued by small, budget-minded record companies, as a way to cash in on the popular artists, movies or show tunes from hit plays currently in style.
 Lou Reed began his recording career working for one such company, Pickwick Records, but years later became a star in his own right, as an original performer.
 Other such companies were Hit Records of Nashville, Tennessee and Embassy Records of the United Kingdom.
 Bell Records of New York City also issued sound-alike budget records in the 1950s.
 Madacy Entertainment also releases sound-alike albums under the title the Countdown Singers; Drew's Entertainment currently releases sound-alikes through the name "the Hit Crew".